There’s more to protecting eyes from UV light than meets the eye!

 However, we strongly advise that you don’t look directly at the sun as this can also cause severe damage to the eye.

-Sunglasses are more than a fashion statement – they’re essential for protecting our eyes from UV light.
+So, sunglasses are more than a fashion statement – they’re essential to protect our eyes from harmful UV light.

 Close-fitting wraparound sunglasses provide the best protection as they reduce how much stray sunlight reaches your eyes from above and around your lenses.

 When buying sunglasses always look out for the CE, UV 400 or British Standard markings as they indicate a safe level of protection for your eyes.

 While some contact lenses provide UV protection, they don’t cover your whole eye, so you still need sunglasses.

 Whether you’re travelling to work or on holiday, remember to wear sunglasses to reduce the UV exposure to your eyes.

 Sunglasses aren’t just for sunny days